Exploring the Iris Dataset with Scikit-Learn

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's load the Iris data and see what we're working with.
-Load Iris is a function that we're given by sklearn and it gives us back this big dictionary with lots and lots of different properties that give us more information about the Iris data.
+Load_Iris is a function provided by sklearn that gives us back a large dictionary with lots of different properties that give us more information about the Iris data.
 Let's run this and check it out.

-So the very first thing is the data.
-Data property is an array of arrays.
-Each one of these is a row of petal length and width, sepal length and width.
+The data property is an array of arrays.
+Each one of these is a row containing petal length and width, and sepal length and width.

-And each of these is one of our flowers.
-One flower belonging to one of the three species.
-And there's 150 of them.
+Each of these represents one of our flowers.
+Each flower belongs to one of the three species, and there are 150 of them.

-When we get far enough down, here's the target.
-And it's an array of zeros, ones, and twos.
-Here are all of the 50 flowers of each.
+When we get further down, here's the target.
+It is an array of zeros, ones, and twos.
+These represent the 50 flowers of each species.

-Which ones are which?
-Zero, one, and two.
-And those go, there's also a target names property, which is setosa, versicolor, and virginica in order.
-Setosa is zero, versicolor is one, and virginica is two.
+Each number corresponds to a species: Zero, one, and two.
+These numbers correspond to a target names property, which is Setosa, Versicolor, and Virginica in order.
+Setosa is zero, Versicolor is one, and Virginica is two.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-And we can actually take advantage of the fact that these are in order a little later when we wanna give each one a human readable name.
-We can save this data as Iris data seems good.
-And if we wanna look at iris data dot data, it's that array of arrays, those 150 rows.
+We can take advantage of the fact that these are in order when we want to give each species a human-readable name.
+We can save this data as 'Iris_data' for convenience.
+If we want to look at 'Iris_data.data', it contains that array of arrays with 150 rows.

-If we wanted to look at one of them, we could.
-If we wanted to look at whichever feature this is, maybe sepal width, I don't have the order memorized.
-It's 3.5.
-Again, you don't need to know a lot about the actual flowers to work with this data.
+If we want to look at one of them, we can.
+Perhaps sepal width—though I don't have the order memorized.
+For example, it could be 3.5.
+Again, you don't need to know much about the actual flowers to work with this data.

-Okay, so that's our data.
-Now we're going to, in our next step, put this all together into a data frame and make it look human readable and easy to work with.
-Let's do that.
+Okay, that covers our data.
+Now, in the next step, we'll put this all together into a DataFrame to make it more human-readable and easier to work with.

 Colin Jaffe